 It’s no secret that we are big fans of Ikea.
 We love the furniture, we love the Swedish meatballs and we especially love the affordability.
 But it can be somewhat disheartening to walk into someone's home to find it looks exactly like yours because they have also decked out their place in Billy bookcases, Malm bedroom furniture and a Metod kitchen.

 Want more kitchen design advice?
-Go and check out our ultimate guide to planning, designing and furnishing a kitchen.
+Go and check out our ultimate guide to kitchen design.

 1. Change the front of your Ikea kitchen cabinets